 True Classical Catholic Education

 As I said in the opening paragraph, I am not naive.
 I understand that many Catholic homeschool families make curriculum decisions based on the appearances and emotional preferences.
 I know that many will attempt to argue that this article is “uncharitable” and “divisive”, but talk is cheap and they are not actually interested in following up and discussing such accusations.
 Misleading people is what is actually “uncharitable” and “divisive”–not telling the truth.
 What I have done here is what Catholic researchers, publishers and teachers are supposed to do.
-I understand that what I’ve explained here will be embarassing to them and their comments and responses will be emotional and short-lived.
+I understand that what I’ve explained here will be embarassing to them and their comments and responses will be emotional and short-lived (see examples below).

 I have not written this for those parents and will not be affected by their responses.